800-450-6118

 Signs & symptoms of carpal tunnel syndrome

-Before understanding how carpal tunnel is diagnosed, it's necessary to establish whether you have the symptoms or not. the signs and
+Before understanding how carpal tunnel is diagnosed, it's necessary to establish whether you have the symptoms or not.
+The signs and symptoms of carpal tunnel syndrome are different for everybody.
+But they follow a general pattern.

 Initial signs & symptoms

-tendonitis.
+Tip: This is what distinguishes early carpal tunnel symptoms from those of tendonitis.
 Tendonitis pain or numbness occurs only when the hand is working, not at rest.

 Early signs of carpal tunnel can also appear as a clumsy hand.
 It might feel awkward to button a shirt, tie a shoelace, or open a car door.
 You have to concentrate more while picking up coins or keys.